openpubkey/openpubkey/docs/pktoken.md

 [Protected headers in JWS](https://datatracker.ietf.org/doc/html/rfc7515#section-2) were introduced as a place to put signature header parameters, that is metadata about the signature necessary to verify the signature.
 Parameters such as `alg` for the algorithm used to generate the signature or `kid` which is the Key ID that can be used to look up the public key to verify the signature.
 While we still use protected headers for this purpose we also now use protected headers to store claims the signature is making about the identity.
 Why is this needed?

-In a ID Token or JWT the claims the issuer is making are set in the payload.
+In an ID Token or JWT, the claims the issuer is making are set in the payload.
 However this isn't sufficient for OpenPubkey, parties may wish to add additional claims along with their signature.
 For instance a signing party who independently authenticated the identity, might want to add an additional claim specifying the time at which this independent authentication took place.
 This party can not update the payload without breaking the signature that already signed the payload.

-Our solution is to allow signing parties to specify additional claims in their protected header such as the identity's public key (`upk`).This enables the signing party to add claims without requiring any new signatures from any other parties.
+Our solution is to allow signing parties to specify additional claims in their protected header, such as the identity's public key (`upk`).
+This enables the signing party to add claims without requiring any new signatures from any other parties.
 The protected header in which the claims are made makes it clear who added these claims.

 #### Required Claims